2018 Eastbourne International

 The 2018 Eastbourne International (also known as the Nature Valley International for sponsorship reasons) is a combined men's and women's tennis tournament played on outdoor grass courts.
 It was the 44th edition of the event for the women and the 8th edition for the men.
 The tournament is classified as a WTA Premier tournament on the 2018 WTA Tour and as an ATP World Tour 250 series on the 2018 ATP World Tour.
-The event took place at the Devonshire Park Lawn Tennis Club in Eastbourne, United Kingdom 25–30 June 2018.
+The event took place at the Devonshire Park Lawn Tennis Club in Eastbourne, United Kingdom from 25 Juni until 30 June 2018.
+Mischa Zverev and Caroline Wozniacki won the singles title.